Azure/kubernetes-keyvault-flexvol/docs/istio-tls-certificate.md

       privateKey: /etc/istio/keyvault-certs/myprivatekey
 ```

-As we've configured the Ingress Gateway Deployment to read certificates from Keyvault, we can simply point the gatway's tls options to the certificate and private key pulled down from Keyvault.
+As we've configured the Ingress Gateway Deployment to read certificates from Keyvault, we can simply point the gateway's tls options to the certificate and private key pulled down from Keyvault, and mounted in the Ingress Gateway's keyvault-certs volume.

+## Testing your configuration

+Once the above steps are done, you can deploy the [sample echo-apple application provided](./istio-tls-certificate-echo-apple.yaml) to your cluster.
+The sample application utilizes the Gateway configured above to route ingress traffic to your service over https.